joewilliams007/watchRant/README.md

 1. Easy fire tools (no pc needed)

-Easy fire tools is an android app from the playstore and can connect to you watch.
+Easy fire tools is an android app from the playstore and can connect to your watch.

 Open the app, navigate to settings/ipAddress and add the ip of your watch, shown in your watches developer settings under debugging (example: 192.168.2.126).

 Then simply go to the main page and tap the plug icon to connect.

 Finally, select the apk and hit install.

 2. Use adb wifi from your console to install the apk